Back to National Guide

 Hiring a Licensed Gas Fitter in VIC

 All gas work in Victoria must be carried out by a licensed plumber with a gasfitter endorsement.
+Victoria recognises two classes: Class A (domestic appliances like cooktops, heaters, and ovens) and Class B (commercial and high-capacity installations exceeding 10 MJ/h).
 The gas fitter must lodge a compliance certificate with Energy Safe Victoria (ESV) for every job.
-This is a legal requirement.
-Verify plumbing licences through the Victorian Building Authority.
-Ask for the compliance certificate number before making final payment.
-Red flags: quoting without a site visit, no ESV certificate, or no licence number on paperwork.
+Verify plumbing licences through the Victorian Building Authority (VBA).

 How We Calculate

 Estimates are based on current trade rates for licensed gas fitters in VIC, adjusted for Melbourne labour costs and typical material prices.
 All figures include GST.
-Ranges cover appliance connections through to new line installations.
+Ranges cover appliance connections through to new line installations and gas disconnection work.

 Know what you need?